-Akamai did not enter into any transactions in 2023 of the type required to be disclosed under Item 404 of Regulation S-K under the Exchange Act.
+Akamai did not enter into any transactions of the type required to be disclosed under Item 404 of Regulation S-K under the Exchange Act.
 Under our written Code of Ethics, each of our employees and members of the Board is prohibited from entering into any business, financial or other relationship with our existing or potential customers, competitors or suppliers that might impair, or appear to impair, the exercise of his or her judgment for Akamai.
 Our Code of Ethics also prohibits situations involving Akamai entering into a business transaction with an executive officer or director, a family member of an executive officer or director, or a business in which such a person has any significant role or interest if such a transaction could give rise to a conflict of interest.
 Our executive officers and directors are obligated under the Code of Ethics to disclose to our Legal Department any existing or proposed transaction or relationship that reasonably could be expected to give rise to a conflict of interest.
-Under the procedures guided by our Code of Ethics and Audit Committee charter, proposed related-party transactions are subject to review to determine if they are in the best interests of Akamai and our stockholders and the conditions, if any, under which such transactions may proceed.
+Under the procedures reflected in our Code of Ethics and Audit Committee Charter, proposed related party transactions are subject to review to determine if they are in the best interests of us and our stockholders and, if such transaction is entered into, the conditions under which it may proceed.
 Proposed transactions involving executive officers, other than the General Counsel, are reviewed and subject to approval by the General Counsel after notifying the Audit Committee and the Chair of the Board.
-Proposed transactions involving the General Counsel or a director are reviewed and subject to approval by the General Counsel or a director are reviewed and subject to approval by the General Counsel or a director are reviewed and subject to approval by the Chair of the Board.
+Proposed transactions involving the General Counsel or a director are reviewed and subject to approval by disinterested members of the Audit Committee after notifying the Chair of the Board.

-No person who served as a director or executive officer of Akamai during the year ended December 31, 2023 has a substantial interest, direct or indirect, in any matter to be acted upon at the Annual Meeting.
+No person who served as a director or executive officer of Akamai during the year ended December 31, 2022 has a substantial interest, direct or indirect, in any matter to be acted upon at the Annual Meeting.
 Each executive officer serves at the discretion of the Board and holds office until his or her successor is elected and qualified or until his or her earlier resignation or removal.
 There are no family relationships among any of our directors or executive officers.